 Giving evidence to Parliament

-- Principles for a digital future at the Public Audit and Post Legislative Scrutiny Committee – ongoing.
-Monitoring of progress made with implementing major ICT programmes is currently taking place on a six-month basis.
+- Enabling digital government at the Public Audit and Post Legislative Scrutiny Committee - on 27 June 2019

 - Principles for a digital future at the Social Security Committee on 14 September 2017.